jordanly/SML-Tiger-Compiler/test/README.txt

 Strength reduction
-	mult by power of 2 => LSHIFT not MULT (test119.tig) divide by power of 2 => ARSHIFT NOT DONE
+	mult by power of 2 => LSHIFT not MULT (test119.tig)
-	UMINUS UMINUS exp => exp NOT DONE

 Constant Folding
 	CONST + CONST => CONST not BINOP (test103.tig)